Reviews You Can Rely On

 The Gregory Nano 18 H2O earns recognition for its excellent value, offering ample storage volume and low weight at a surprisingly low price tag.
 This awesome pack has one of the larger storage volumes (18 liters) and water capacities (3 liters) in this category while still managing to boast one of the lowest weights and price tags.
 The simple, straightforward design makes it easy to carry bulkier items in the primary storage compartment and keep smaller items organized in the exterior zippered pocket on the top lid.
 The hydration system is painless to use and take in and out of the pack.

-However, the Nano 18 H2O sacrifices many of the premium features found on some of the pricier packs.
-Considering it's one of the most affordable packs we tested, it's certainly comfortable, though the padded back panel is not as breathable as other models with open mesh panels, potentially leading to a hot, sweaty back.
-And while the large main storage compartment is great for stashing bulkier items, it doesn't have the detailed organization and storage capabilities found on other packs with multiple interior pockets, like the Gregory Endo 15L.
-The Gregory Nano 18 outperforms many packs with higher price tags, though it lacks some higher-end features.
-Nonetheless, we find it's an impressive bang for the buck.
+Unfortunately, the Nano 18 H2O sacrifices many of the premium features that some pricier models we tested offer.
+Given the affordable price, it's certainly comfortable, though the padded back panel is not as breathable as other models featuring open mesh panels, potentially leading to a hot, sweaty back.
+We found the large main storage compartment great for stashing bulkier items but lacking the detailed organization and storage capabilities that models with multiple interior pockets have, like the Gregory Endo 15L.
+Still, the Gregory Nano 18 outperforms many packs with higher price points despite lacking some higher-end features, and it offers an impressive value.

 Read more: Gregory Nano 18 H2O review